huangwb8/GSClassifier.principle/docs/Model-establishment.md

 ### Assemble your model

-For more information of `geneAnnotation`, you could see [Advanced development: Gene Annotation](https://github.com/huangwb8/GSClassifier/wiki/Advanced-development#Gene-Annotation) section for assistance.
+For more information of `geneAnnotation`, you could see the [Suggestions for GSClassifier model developers: Gene Annotation](https://huangwb8.github.io/GSClassifier.principle/suggestions-for-gsclassifier-model-developers.html#gene-annotation) section for assistance.

 Here we give an example: